Science of Consciousness

 Kean, Leslie

-Surviving Death: a Journalist Investigates Evidence for an Afterlife by Leslie Kean, 432 pages (2018)
+Surviving Death: a Journalist Investigates Evidence for an Afterlife

+Leslie Kean is an investigative journalist and a New York Times best-selling author.
 This book is a winner of the Parapsychological Association Book Award.
-Leslie Kean is an investigative journalist and a New York Times best-selling author.

 Kelly, Edward